cprg210/cprg210.github.io/_posts/2020-07-06-day-06-workshop-day.md

 - Open Q&A for Assignment 1 clarifications

 ### Activity 1: Open workshop
-You will work in teams.
+You will work in teams for the day.
 Exit to the main room for questions and troubleshooting help.

 ## Lecture 2: Review
 - Tuesday walk-through and optimization
 - define utility classes for common design goals

 ### Activity 2: Open workshop
-- individual or paired?
-- restate objective

 ## Mid-day Huddle
 - who needs help?